 Windhoek Travel Guide

-The small, Germanic capital of the country, Windhoek is an attractive city situated in the Central Highlands and surrounded by hills and mountains, occupying the geographical and economic heart of Namibia.
-It is Namibia's largest city and a good base for travel in the country.
+The small capital of the country, Windhoek is an attractive city situated in the Central Highlands and surrounded by hills and mountains.
+Namibia's largest city, it occupies its geographic and economic heart and is a good base for further travel in the country.

 Become our Windhoek Travel Expert